OpenMoonRay/openmoonray-docs/docs/moonray/materials/BaseMaterial.md

   default: 0

   <p>The material's place in an order of precedence for overlapping dielectrics.
 A value of 0 means the priority should be ignored.
 Materials with lower numbers (higher priority) "override" materials with higher numbers (lower priority).
-To enable automatic removal of self-overlapping geometry, a non-zero priority must be set on the geometry's material.<\p>
+To enable automatic removal of self-overlapping geometry, a non-zero priority must be set on the geometry's material.</p>

   <h3>use_fresnel</h3>